 Change Magazine, Vol. 29, Issue #6, pp. 14-21, Nov/Dec 1997.

-Teaching, like any truly human activity, emerges from one’s inwardness, for better or worse.
+In The Heart of a Teacher, Parker J. Palmer writes ‘teaching, like any truly human activity, emerges from one’s inwardness, for better or worse.
 As I teach, I project the condition of my soul onto my students, my subject, and our way of being together.
 The entanglements I experience in the classroom are often no more or less than the convolutions of my inner life.
 Viewed from this angle, teaching holds a mirror to the soul.
-If I am willing to look in that mirror, and not run from what I see, I have a chance to gain self-knowledge–and knowing myself is as crucial to good teaching as knowing my students and my subject.
+If I am willing to look in that mirror, and not run from what I see, I have a chance to gain self-knowledge–and knowing myself is as crucial to good teaching as knowing my students and my subject.’